microbit-apps/display-shield/README.md

 screen().showDataView("Stats", "Temp", 22, "Light", 55, "Sound", 49)
 ```

-These helpers use built-in bitmapped fonts and will automatically select a larger font for Unicode text.
+These helpers use built-in bitmapped fonts.
 You can explicitly pass a font (such as `bitmaps.font8` or `bitmaps.font12`) to control text size.

 ### Bitmap